msbCyricTohoku/circle-matrix/README.md

 A cool colorful terminal effect.
+For fun :D

 ---
 screenshot: